Algomorph/pyboostcvconverter/README.md

 Usage
 ----------------
-The header and the two source files need to be directly included in your project.
+To use the project as boilerplate, the header and the source files need to be directly included in your project.
 Use the provided CMake as an example to properly detect your & link python, numpy, and boost, as well as make a proper install target for your project.
 Use the python_module.cpp for an example of how to organize your own module.
 All repository sources may serve well as project boilerplate.

+To learn how to _link_ your code to the static version of PBCVT, assuming you have built it successfully with `-DBUILD_TEST_PROJECT=ON`, check the code inside `/tests/test_project_source.cpp` and the corresponding `/tests/CMakeLists.txt`.
+Note: the OpenCV-style installation CMake code is provided for the dynamic `pbcvt` library in the root `CMakeLists.txt` only, not the "test_project" library, but it can easily be adapted for your custom project.

-Linking (statically or dynamically) to the actual example module is possible, but not recommended. **Windows users: please see note after the examples below.** **Troubleshooting CMake issues for older boost: also see note at the end.**
+**Windows users: please see note after the examples below.** **Troubleshooting CMake issues for older boost: also see note at the end.**

 Here is (some of the) C++ code in the sample pbcvt.so module (python_module.cpp):